piranha/solovyov.net/src/blog/2021/streaming.md

 <img class="image" alt="rodecaster pro image" src="https://cdn.rode.com/website/images/rodecasterpro/R%C3%98DE_R%C3%98DECaster_Pro_3_QUARTER_700x468+1.png">

-There is also a *highly* popular [TC Helicon GoXLR](https://www.tc-helicon.com/product.html?modelCode=P0CQK), which does all processing in software and doesn't work under Macos.
+There is also a *highly* popular [TC Helicon GoXLR](https://www.tc-helicon.com/product.html?modelCode=P0CQK), which does all processing in software and doesn't work under macOS.
 And [RØDECaster Pro](https://www.rode.com/rodecasterpro) for $600 and 4 mic inputs, which has DSP and equalization presets but no way to customize them.

 As you can guess I'm totally unsure what to do about audio interface so I'm still using trusty 22VSL.
 If you can help me choose a solution I'm all ears!